TobiaszCudnik/taskbot/www/pages/content/faq.md

 **TaskBot** will not read the contents of your emails, although it will read the subjects and labels assigned to them.
 Details about accessed and stored data can be found in our [Privacy Policy](/privacy-policy).

 #### Can I share a Google Tasks list with someone?
 Not at the moment, but we're working on it!
 Soon you'll be able to share a custom list in **Google Tasks** with another **TaskBot** user, without using any dedicated UI.
-Tasks from that list will still be able to have a status assigned to  them which will make them show up in one of the status lists.
+Tasks from that list will still be able to have a status assigned to  them, which will make them show up in one of the status lists.
+That way you can organize your **GTD** independently of the shared list.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTMzMDg0OTMsMTEyNTQ2MjIyMiwtNz
+eyJoaXN0b3J5IjpbMTYzMTcxMzg0MSwxMTI1NDYyMjIyLC03Mj
-I3ODY2OTk4LC0xMTAyMTQ2MzAsMjc5ODk4MDcsMjAyMjU4OTQx
+c4NjY5OTgsLTExMDIxNDYzMCwyNzk4OTgwNywyMDIyNTg5NDEy
-MiwxNjE0MjM1NDMwLDExODU0MjE1MDJdfQ==
+LDE2MTQyMzU0MzAsMTE4NTQyMTUwMl19
 -->